Cattle Decapitation / A Brutal Night Of Hugs, Pits And Terrasites

 Cattle Decapitation – Electric Brixton – 30 January 2025.
 Photo Manuela Langotsch/MetalTalk

-Travis Ryan, legendary vocalist and self-proclaimed weirdo, kicked off Cattle Decapitation’s performance by shoving his mic in his back pocket and drowning his head with water.
-At the same time, we were smacked in the back of the head with a cup of beer, but we took this as a symbolic sign of connection rather than the painful, soggy shock that it was.
+Travis Ryan, legendary vocalist and self-proclaimed weirdo, kicks off Cattle Decapitation’s performance by shoving his mic in his back pocket and drowning his head with water.
+At the same time, I am smacked in the back of the head with a cup of beer, but take this as a symbolic sign of connection rather than a painful, soggy shock.

-Grateful we had made our way to the front barriers, we were able to witness Travis hoick spit into the air, catch it, and twist his arms around his face in a bizarre display before launching into The Carbon Stampede.
+Travis then hoicks spit into the air, catches it, and twists his arms around his face in a bizarre display before launching into The Carbon Stampede.

 Cattle Decapitation - Electric Brixton - 30 January 2025.